mbilalamjad/openai-end-to-end-baseline/README.md

         - augmented_chat
     1. Save

-1. Add runtime
+1. Start compute session with advanced settings

-   - Click Add runtime
+   - Click Start with advanced settings
-   - Add compute instance runtime and give it a name
+   - Select Compute instance in compute type
-   - Choose the compute instance created by the Bicep
+   - Choose the compute instance created by the Bicep and click next
-   - Accept the other defaults and click 'Create'
+   - Keep the default settings for Base Image settings and click next
+   - Review your setting and click Apply and start compute session

 1. Test the flow

    - Wait for the runtime to be created
    - Select the runtime in the UI
    - Click on 'Chat' on the UI
-   - Enter a question
+   - Enter the sample question in the textbox already or enter one from your own
-   - The response should echo your question with 'Echo' appended
+   - You should get an appropriate response

 ### Deploy to Azure Machine Learning managed online endpoint